 How Does This Mood-Friendly Bacteria Make You Happy?

-When your body is not producing enough serotonin, depression is not the only consequence – aside from this, low serotonin levels are also linked to:
+When your brain is not producing enough serotonin, depression is not the only consequence – aside from this, low serotonin levels are also linked to:

 - Intense muscle pain